Ceiling: The key to a great interior design

-Bringing a specific vision into a reality, while juggling the needs and expectations of the customer, is one of the many things that makes interior design a thrilling and continuously stimulating job.
-While challenging, and maybe even extremely frustrating at times, when the two elements successfully meet, excellent design is what’s created.
+Interior design is a dynamic and rewarding field.
+It involves bringing a specific vision to life while meeting the needs and expectations of the customer.
+While this process can be challenging and even frustrating at times, the end result of a successful collaboration is truly excellent design.
 As Tony Stavish of A.W.
-Stavish Design said “The key to great design is capturing the spirit of the client and the essence of the space”.
+Stavish Design said, ‘The key to great design is capturing the spirit of the client and the essence of the space.’

-More and more we are seeing deliberate choices to explore bold ceiling design solutions, be that with colours, more refined suspended ceilings, different surfaces and materials or specific room types.
-For example, Deb Barnes, the Director of Interior Design with HGA Architects and Engineers, an American design firm, says “You can really influence the fit and feel of a space when you use the ceiling plane as a design element”.
+As a result, we are seeing a trend towards bold ceiling design solutions — whether through the use of colour, refined suspended ceilings, different surfaces and materials, or in specific room types.
+Deb Barnes, the Director of Interior Design at HGA Architects and Engineers, an American design firm, says that the ceiling plane can “really influence the fit and feel of a space when used as a design element.”

-It is really very interesting to see how the ceiling has evolved to become an important element of interior design.
+It is fascinating to see the evolution of the ceiling as an important element in interior design.

 A beautiful ceiling is more than just meets the eye